 My first task was to temporarily move all the scrap wood piled in the corner of the workshop outside to make space for these two plate glass units.

-I then placed our old plate glass unit in the space created and then reassembled our neighbours glass unit; and once reassembled I placed it on top of our old unit to create one unit with lots of descent size shelves ideal for storing small bits of wood; leaving a gap to one side of the units for storing sheets of wood e.g. plywood.
+I then placed our old plate glass unit in the space created and then reassembled our neighbours glass unit.
+And once reassembled, I placed it on top of our old unit to create one unit with lots of descent size shelves ideal for storing small bits of wood, leaving a gap to one side of the unit for storing sheets of wood e.g., plywood.

-Then, after a good coffee break, I sorted through the scrap wood, storing it in a more organised way into the available shelving space e.g. all the oak wood on one shelf, chunky wood on the top shelf and thinner pieces on the shelf below etc., and storing the sheets of wood and some of the larger pieces of wood in the gap by the side.
+Then, after a good coffee break, I sorted through the scrap wood, storing it in a more organised way in the available shelving space, e.g., all the oak wood on one shelf, chunky wood on the top shelf, and thinner pieces on the shelf below, etc., and storing the sheets of wood and some of the larger pieces of wood in the gap by the side.

-In time I may find a more fitting use for one or both plate glass units, or even find use of the raw material e.g. the glass; at which time I will need to decide whether to proper shelving from timber.
+In time I may find a more fitting use for one or both plate glass units or even find a use of the raw material (the glass), at which time I will need to decide whether to proper shelving from timber.

 Shelving and Storage Solutions